pudly/schmopera-hugo/content/articles/fgo-figaro.md

 In a musical highlight of the evening, soprano [Lyubov Petrova](/scene/people/lyubov-petrova/)'s Countess balanced a dolce upper range and thoughtful musicality with effusive regality and confidence.
 Petrova's "Dove sono" melted into breathtaking diminuendi, while her triumphant pause in response to the unfaithful Count's pleas for forgiveness captured a commanding presence and deft comic pacing – even without singing a single note, Petrova caught some of the show's biggest laughs.

+>"Are we squeezing all the fun out of the opera by even asking these questions?"

 Bass Simon Dyer nailed gardener Antonio’s drunken antics, while tenor Dylan Morrongiello's strongly acted Don Basilio was worthy of a spinoff appearance guest-hosting _E!
 News_, and soprano Evan Kardon's Barbarina was sung with splendid tone and a healthy dose of sass.
 As Cherubino, mezzo-soprano Mariya Kaganskaya also sang resonantly, but struggled to hit punchlines.
 Likewise, mezzo-soprano Zaray Rodriguez as Marcellina and bass-baritone Rafael Porto as Doctor Bartolo captured odd-couple charm, but with downplayed humour.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1548725367/media/2019/01/FGODSC_1392.jpg){{% /md %}}